 Elena Tejada-Herrera is a trans-disciplinary artist that was born in Peru and is known for her work in performance-, social- and multidisciplinary arts.
 Her work promotes the participation of the public, employing different art disciplines as well as non-artistic practices into the artwork.
 These means have been, among others, paint, drawing, video, sculpting materials and […]

-The HERspace Arts Festival, founded and curated by Genefer Baxter, is a series of one-night visual arts experiences exploring the ideas and themes expressed by emerging and leading women artists in the Philadelphia, Miami, Los Angeles, and Berlin areas.
-It presents a collective of artists working in various mediums, as well as live music and […]
+Founded and curated by Genefer Baxter, HERspace is a festival series that presents emerging and leading women artists in the Philadelphia, Miami, Los Angeles, and Berlin areas.

 September 30th, 7-9pm, SomoS hosts a multimedia experience led by current Artist-in-Residence Amphi:Tryon as she concludes an intensive two-month residency at SomoS.
 Central themes to Amphi’s past and present work include the unique relationship between art, politics, and spirituality as they are framed within a feminist, post-colonial context.
 The continuation of her novel-in-progress, the medium […]